RogueRope/SurvivalGuide/how-to-get-in.md

 Looking forward to next year, the plan is to double the available capacity, so more new people will have a chance to sign up.

+## Timeline

+* March: mails will be sent out with vouchers to the people that participated.
+* After two weeks, vouchers will be sent to people on the [mailing list](https://roguerope.be/pages/newsletter.html).
+*

 ## Stay safe.

 Nothing much more to do than to take care of yourselves and your loved ones.
-Follow the guidelines as defined by the governement.
+Follow the guidelines as defined by the authorities.

-1. Stay at home, especially if you are sick.
-2. Wash your hands regularly with soap and water.
-3. Keep enough distance \(1.5 meters\) when outdoors.
-4. Watch out for those most at risk.

 ## Get to the location